Skip to main content

 Language

-All applicants whose first language is not English and who have not been educated through the medium of English must present one of the following qualifications in the English language:
+All applicants to the School of Nursing and Midwifery whose first language is not English or who have not been educated through the medium of English must present one of the following qualifications in the English language:

-IELTS (Academic version) and IELTS Indicator : Grade 6.5 overall with a minimum of grade of 6 in each category
+• IELTS: Grade 6.5 overall with a minimum of grade of 6 in each category

-• TOEFL: 88 internet-based, 570 paper-based, 230 computer-based
+• TOEFL: 88 internet-based, 570 paper-based, 230 computer-based.
+The test taken here should be TOEFL IBT

 • University of Cambridge:

-Proficiency Certificate, Grade C or better (CEFR Level C1 or C2)
+• Proficiency Certificate, Grade C or better (CEFR Level C1 or C2)

-Advanced Certificate, Grade C or better (CEFR Level C1 or C2)
+• Advanced Certificate, Grade C or better (CEFR Level C1 or C2)

-• Pearson Test of English (Academic) - PTE Academic: a minimum score of 63 to be eligible (with no section score below 59)
+• PTE Academic: a minimum score of 63 to be eligible (with no section score below 59)

-• Duolingo English Test: minimum overall score of 110/160, dated since January 2020
+• Duolingo English Test: minimum overall score of 110/160, dated since January 2022

 The Pre-Master’s Pathway Programme is an academic English course for international students with conditional offers for postgraduate study at Trinity.
 Passing the programme means you meet Trinity’s English language requirement and can progress to your postgraduate course without retaking IELTS or any other exam.
 Please click here for Pre-Masters pathway programme